 Flux50 in innovative projects: LIFEBAT, SCOPE, Solarise and Smart Energy City

 As well as pursuing financial support for your innovation projects via VLAIO, Flux50 tries to help you by setting up its own projects.
 We do this to create added value for the Flemish energy sector via other channels.
-Projects currently include LIFEBAT, SCOPE, SOLARISE and the SMART ENERGY CITY project.
-Solarise is an Interreg project executed in collaboration with partners from the Netherlands, France and the UK.
+Projects currently include LIFEBAT, SCOPE, SOLARISE, RegEnergy and the SMART ENERGY CITY project.
+RegEnergy aims to break up existing structures for increasing the use of renewable energy in NWE regions (international).
+Solarise is an Interreg project (international) executed in collaboration with partners from the Netherlands, France and the UK.

 SCOPE: Competence forecast for energy-efficient buildings

 Technologic innovations follow on each other’s heels.
 Especially when it comes to energy efficiency in the building sector.
 As work methods change, clients develop additional expectations.
 The integration of systems and techniques is more and more of a necessity.
 New competences will be needed to make the most of these evolutions.
 And new competences result in the need for new training.